 Abstract

-Bangladesh is fortunate to have an abundance of productive interior, coastal, and marine water resources.
-The nation's fishery resources are one of the economic system's cornerstones.
-The existing research work intended to assess financial impacts due to COVID-19 problem on Bangladesh's southern coast's fishing industry and to look into the resilience factors that stakeholders thought would help them withstand pandemic-related risks.
-Additionally, the study aimed to investigate the observed resilience characteristics of stakeholders in coping with the risks related with the pandemic.
-The author's interviews with different experts in the fisheries sector revealed that fishermen and other supply chain actors encountered several challenges in the research locations due to COVID-19.
-The author conducted a survey of 319 professionals employed in the fisheries sector, including fish traders (Aratdar), wholesellers, fish retailers, sellers, fish farmers, fishing laborers, ice vendors, transport workers, fishermen, and consumers in the study areas.
-The survey revealed that fishermen and other supply chain actors in the study areas have faced several challenges due to COVID-19.
-Through the modification of fish supply and demand, fish distribution, labor, and production, the epidemic has revealed pre-existing weaknesses and restricted ability to recover, therefore endangering the welfare of small-scale fishing households.
-Furthermore, fish farmers have had to confront a dearth of resources and technical assistance, together with limitations in the market, difficulties in shipping, and low pricing.
-Due to the COVID-19 pandemic, subsistence farmers find it more challenging to sell their catch, necessitating the reconstruction of the fish value chains, including links between farmers and markets, market infrastructure, cold storage facilities, transportation systems, and increased market information flow.
-The authors recommended for Dumpy & extensive phrase of the recuperation plans could finally addressing the pandemic COVID-19 issue for convene both instant requirements and enduring period of goals for the durable revival for the fishing sector.
+Bangladesh is fortunate to have an abundance of productive interior, coastal, and marine water resources, and the nation's fishery resources are one of the cornerstones of its economic system.
+This research intended to assess the financial impacts of the COVID-19 problem on Bangladesh's southern coast's fishing industry and to examine the resilience factors that stakeholders believed would help them withstand pandemic-related risks.
+Additionally, the study aimed to investigate the resilience characteristics stakeholders demonstrated in coping with the risks associated with the pandemic.
+Interviews with experts in the fisheries sector revealed that fishers and other supply chain actors in the research locations encountered several challenges due to COVID-19.
+A survey was conducted with 319 professionals employed in the fisheries sector, including fish traders (Aratdar), wholesalers, fish retailers, sellers, fish farmers, fishing laborers, ice vendors, transport workers, fishers and consumers in the study areas.
+The survey revealed that fishers and other supply chain actors in the study areas faced several challenges due to COVID-19.
+The epidemic, through the modification of fish supply and demand, fish distribution, labour, and production, exposed pre-existing weaknesses and limited the ability to recover, thereby endangering the welfare of small-scale fishing households.
+Furthermore, fish farmers encountered a lack of resources and technical assistance, along with limitations, shipping difficulties and low pricing.
+The COVID-19 pandemic made it more challenging for subsistence farmers to sell their catch, necessitating the reconstruction of fish value chains.
+This includes links between farmers and markets, market infrastructure, cold storage facilities, transportation systems, and increased market information flow.
+The authors recommend comprehensive and extensive recovery plans to address the COVID-19 issue.
+These plans could meet both immediate requirements and long-term goals for the sustainable revival for the fishing sector.

-Keywords: COVID-19, Southern coast, fishermen, fish value chain, aquaculture.
+Keywords: COVID-19, Southern coast, fishers, fish value chain, aquaculture.

 Introduction